omnius45467/geekwise-alexa-course/src/app/markdown/day_1/day_1.md

 <!--You may also want to-->

 #### Setting Up AWS on Your Vagrant Box
+In order to make our development process that much easier, we will need to setup the AWS Command Line tools on our computers.
+The following bullet points will walk you though the best way to do that.

+* The first thing we will need to do is create an AWS account so we will be able to tie into the Alexa device and publish our skills.
+You can do that [here in the AWS Portal](https://aws.amazon.com/)
+	* You can setup your account with your Amazon Account
-* The first thing we will need to do is install the latest version of `pip` this is a command line tool that will let us interact with the python scripts the same way we do with node modules.
+	* You will need to setup a new access user
+* Install the latest version of `pip` this is a command line tool that will let us interact with the python scripts the same way we do with node modules.
     * `sudo apt-get install python-pip`
     * Once that is complete we will run `sudo pip install awscli`
 * For more information check out the [AWS CLI guide](https://aws.amazon.com/cli/)